Blueprint: medical research

 - Mixed inputs become queryable records and relationships

-- Ontology gives agents a live map of available evidence
+- Schema gives agents a live map of available evidence

 - Semantic retrieval narrows relevant research text